 (2) Solution Manual: Most of you know that the solution manual will provide you the answer of all problems in the textbook.
-In addition, Klein provides very detailed explanation of those answers.
+In addition, Klein provides very detailed explanation of those answers and the detailed explanation contribute to the growing popularity of this book.
 Ask yourself if you will be using the solution manual or not, or if it can facilitate your learning style.
-You decide.0
+You decide.